The-Politico/politico-civic-election-night/docs/source/seo.rst

 - ``/2018/house/``
 - ``/2018/texas/``

-Social and story refs should link to state senate and house breakdown pages whenever referencing the results for any specific race:
+Social and referral links should point to state senate and house breakdown pages whenever referencing the results for any specific race:

 - ``/2018/senate/texas/``
 - ``/2018/house/texas/``